Olamide777/Zuri-Into-To-Js/README.md

 # Zuri-Intro-To-Js
-javascript code that prints out your name, height, and country on the screen
+Javascript code that prints out your name, height, and country on the screen